Basics of Plasma Cutting Buying Guide

 What is the disparity between plasma cutting and laser cutting?

-Plasma cutting uses a high-velocity jet of ionized gas (plasma) to cut through materials, while laser cutting uses a focused beam of light (laser) to melt or vaporize the material.
+Plasma cutting uses a high-velocity ionized gas (plasma) jet to cut through materials.
+In contrast, laser cutting uses a focused beam of light (laser) to melt or vaporize the material.
 Plasma cutting is generally faster and more cost-effective for thicker materials, while laser cutting offers higher precision and is better suited for thinner materials.

 What are the typical applications of plasma cutting?